 - This provides an opportunity for students to share experiences and ask an upperclassman questions about being successful and adjusting to college life at Michigan Tech.

 - Students and their mentors will arrange a regular meeting time and get together once a week.

-- After the 5 required weeks, continuing to meet with your peer mentor is optional.
+- After the five required weeks, continuing to meet with your peer mentor is optional.

 - All first-year students have their midterm grades made available to them.
 These are indications of Satisfactory (at or above a C) or Unsatisfactory (below a C) progress.

-- Students transferring with more than 30 credits from another institution or who are not firs-year students do not receive midterm grades.
+- Students transferring with more than 30 credits from another institution or who are not first-year students do not receive midterm grades.

-11) Can the ExSEL staff talk to patents about a student's performance?
+Can the ExSEL staff talk to parents about a student's performance?

 - Only if the student has given his/her parents Banweb guest access.